thatneat/golden-hour/README.md

 #### Running automatically

 Once you have everything set up, set up a cron job to run `golden-hour` at the same time every day.
 Make sure it runs at least one hour before the earliest sunset of the year.
+You can find this by looking at the "Sun Graph" for your city at timeanddate.com (for example, [here is Seattle](https://www.timeanddate.com/sun/usa/seattle)).

 Example crontab entry (Insert this into your user's crontab with `crontab -e`):
 ```cron